Blog

 • Corporal injury to spouse: $50,000+

-Courts often set higher bail due to victim safety considerations.
+Courts often set higher bail for domestic violence charges due to victim safety considerations.

 Drug Charges Bail Amount